xispa/bika.lims/bika/lims/tests/doctests/WorkflowCreateAnalysisRequest.rst

     >>> 'sample' in allowed
     False

-Indeed, we have to assign both Date Sampled and Sampler for the transition `sample` to be allowed:
+Indeed, we have to assign both Date Sampled and Sampler to allow the `sample` transition for the Sample:

     >>> sample.setSampler("I am a sampler")
     >>> sample.setDateSampled(date_now)
+    >>> 'sample' in getAllowedTransitions(sample)
+    True

+Analysis Request can be `sampled` too, cause performing this `sample` transition to the Analysis Request triggers the same transition for the Sample the Analysis Requests belongs to.
+And the same the other way round; `sample` transition applied to a Sample triggers the same transition to all Analysis Requests
+associated:

     >>> 'sample' in getAllowedTransitions(ar)
     True

-    >>> 'sample' in getAllowedTransitions(sample)
-    True
+Because a Sample Partition is a "part" of a Sample, Sample Partitions cannot be sampled individually, the Sample must be sampled as a whole:

     >>> allowed = [getAllowedTransitions(part) for part in parts]
     >>> allowed = [item for sublist in allowed for item in sublist]
     >>> 'sample' in allowed
-    True

-But note that `sample` transition is not allowed for analyses, cause this transition is performed automatically to them when their assigned Sample Partitions are effectively transitioned (analysis guard for `sample` only returns True if the transition has already been performed to the Sample Partition).
-In summary, we do not want the user to be able to "Sample" an Analysis, it doesn't make sense.
-This state is maintained in `analysis_workflow` for sync purposes with the Sample Partition only:
+    False

+As for Sample Partitions, Analyses cannot be sampled individually, the Analysis Request that contains them (and therefore, the Sample the Analysis Request belongs to) must be sampled as a whole:

     >>> allowed = [getAllowedTransitions(analysis) for analysis in analyses]
     >>> allowed = [item for sublist in allowed for item in sublist]